antariandel/daqhats_dev/examples/c/mcc118/data_logger/README.md

 - Monitor connected to the Raspberry Pi to configure acquisition options and view acquired data
 - IDE, if using.
 Source code is provided for Geany and CodeBlocks IDEs

- > Source code is supplied for Geany and CodeBlocks.

 ## Install the Dependencies
 Install GTK+ and GTKDatabox:
   ```